dts-hosting/docker-dspace-handle/README.md

 The `sitebndl.zip` is a collection if files that need to be submitted with handle prefix registration requests.

+For local testing:

 ```bash
 # the handle server must be running
 docker compose up -d
 make sitebndl # local server
 ```

+The actual `sitebndl.zip` that would be submitted to handle.net should be generated on the running handle server instance.

 This will only have to be done once (per handle server deployment).